Nevada Parental Rights Laws

-If the birth parents consent to the adoption, this consent is irrevocable.
+If the birth parents sign consents to the adoption, the consents are irrevocable.
 However, one or both birth parents may obtain some rights if a post adoption contact agreement (PACA) was part of the adoption plan.
 This kind of written agreement may provide the birth parents with rights to visitation and/or ongoing information about the child.
 A PACA can include many different stipulations, depending on the wishes of everyone involved.

 Second, once the birth parents either voluntarily relinquish parental rights or the court action terminates their rights, the adoptive parents must finalize the adoption.
 The finalization is a court action where the child is legally and permanently made the child of the adoptive parents.
 You may complete the process in a Nevada court action.
-The adoptive parents may attend the hearing telephonically and not have to return to the state.
+The adoptive parents may attend the hearing telephonically and not have to travel to Nevada for the adoption hearing.

 What are the Adoptive Parents’ Rights in Nevada?

-A PACA is court-ordered, so the adoptive parents should abide by the terms of the agreement.
-This can include sending the birth parents pictures and updates or allowing visits.
-Still, if the adoptive parents do not honor this agreement, it is not grounds for the courts to revoke the adoption.
+A PACA is legally binding, so the adoptive parents should abide by the terms of the agreement, which can include sending the birth parents pictures and updates or allowing visits.
+Still, even if the adoptive parents do not honor this agreement, it is not grounds for the courts to revoke the adoption.
 The adoptive and/or birth parents may also request changes to the PACA or even its dissolution if it is in the best interests of the child.
 The PACA may not be expanded beyond its original terms by a court.

 Not all adoption cases are simple and straightforward.
 In particular, relative adoptions often come with additional questions about parental rights, including when terminating these rights is the best option.
 However, an adoption lawyer can explain Nevada law and help you make the right decision for your family.